Checkmarx/capital/README.md

 Quickstart
 ----------

-Run the appliaction using docker-compose:
+Run the application using docker-compose:

     docker-compose up -d